June 27, 2022

 - Self-guided quickstart incorporated in Cloud Shell.
 Launch Cloud Shell using the YSQL API to begin a self-guided tutorial exploring distributed SQL.

-- Enhancements to Cloud Shell to allow longer sessions (up to one hour) and up to five concurrent sessions.
+- Support in Cloud Shell to allow longer sessions (up to one hour) and up to five concurrent sessions.

 March 10, 2022